-Agent Skill for Writing Evals
+Agent Skills for Evals and Red Teaming

 AI coding agents can write promptfoo configs, but they often get the details wrong: shell-style env vars that do not work, hallucination rubrics that cannot see the source material, tests dumped inline instead of in files, and red-team configs that collapse real app inputs into one generic prompt field.
-The portable promptfoo-evals skill covers eval conventions, while the Codex promptfoo-redteam-setup and promptfoo-redteam-run skills cover red-team setup and scan triage.

 Why use a skill?